barcejen000/TSGProjects/README.md

 A program that adds all ints of a 1-dimenional array together and returns the result.
 <hr>
 <h3>Blog Management System</h3>
 Project in web development and database design done using NetBeans IDE and MySQL Workbench.
-Project implements JPA, a Spring MCV architectural design pattern, Spring Security, and Thymeleaf.
+Project implements JPA, a Spring MVC architectural design pattern, Spring Security, and Thymeleaf.
 A Blog/Content Management System for a small company that allows them to manage a blog website.
 This project was build in collaboration with another Java Apprentice in my cohort.
 Project work was divided into designated tasks/Web-page features and our group was successful due to our constant communication and involvement.
 <p></p>